teslasuit/Haptic-content-for-TS-4.7-/README.md

     recoil;

-**The Developer Library** allows the user to quickly navigate the whole variety of options for using assets "on the go", and introduces FX effects to haptic animation:
+**The Developer Asset Library** allows the user to quickly navigate the whole variety of options for using assets "on the go", and introduces FX effects to haptic animation:
 Assets are grouped and systematized by:

     current parameters (amplitude, channel width, frequency);